raito-io/raito-io.github.io/docs/cloud/details/request_access.md

 - **Access to an access control**: you know to which access control(s) you want to be added
 - **Access to a data object:** you know to which data object(s) you want to obtain access to

-## Why

-Here, you should explain the reason why you require access to the data.
-This is important for the data owners or access control owners to be able to make an informed decision about the approval and implementation of your request.
+This step is ignored when you shop for data directly, as the type of the page (access control or data object) will be selected by default.

 ## What

 Now you will be selecting what data you want access to.
 Depending on the type of request, this step will be slightly different:

-- **Access to an access control**: select 1 or more access controls
+- **Access to an access control**: select 1 or more access controls.
+You can combine multiple actions (grants and purposes) from multiple data sources at once
-- **Access to a data object:** select 1 or more data objects and define the permissions you want to obtain.
+- **Access to a data object:** select 1 or more data objects from one or more data sources and define the permissions you want to obtain.

 ## Who